 Hospital do Divino Espírito Santo de Ponta Delgada EPE is Quality accredited by Caspe Healthcare Knowlegde System (CHKS).

-Hospital de Santo Espírito de Angra do Heroísmo is Quality accredited by Joint Commission International (JCI).
+Hospital de Santo Espírito de Angra do Heroísmo is undergoing accreditation by Joint Commission International (JCI).

 Taking advantage of these environmental resources, involves: